Recently, we talked about dry skin—what causes it and what you can do about it, besides just piling on the moisturizer.

 Brands are required to list ingredients in order of highest to lowest concentration, and typically, the first five represent around 80 percent of the formula.

 I'm less concerned about what's listed after that.
 (Although ideally, I don't like to see synthetic fragrance in moisturizers at all!)

 Next, you'll want to identify what the ingredients are, if you don't recognize them.
-The EWG Skin Deep Database, CosDNA, Paula's Choice Ingredient Dictionary and Cosmetic Ingredients are all good reference sites.
+My favourite resource site is INCIDecoder, but you can also try CosDNA, Paula's Choice Ingredient Dictionary or the EWG Skin Deep Database.

 But what, exactly, should you be looking for—and what should you avoid?
 Here are my tips for choosing a safe, effective cream.